Demings goes on attack against Rubio in Fla. Senate debate

-Florida has increasingly shifted rightward in recent election cycles, giving Rubio the advantage as Republicans have gained a voter registration advantage in the state.
+Florida has increasingly shifted rightward in recent election cycles, giving Rubio the advantage as Republicans now lead Democrats with voter registration in the state.
 But Demings clearly saw the debate as an opportunity to take Rubio on forcefully as she tries to become the state's first Black senator.

 Rubio skirted a question on whether he would support a federal abortion ban with no exceptions and instead called Demings' position extreme because she would not say what limits on abortion she would support.